Leaf-Agriculture/docs/docs/docs/alerts_endpoints.md

 Note that currently it's not possible to update a Webhook with a single request.
 If you want to update an existing Webhook resource, you have to delete it first and then recreate it.
-In doing so, be aware that if the update changes the Webhook URL, it's recommended that you keep the previous URL up and running until you get the response from the recreation request (POST).
+In doing so, be aware that if the update changes the Webhook URL, it's recommented that you keep the previous URL up and running until you get the response from the recreation request (POST).

 For easy testing of these endpoints, we recommend using our Postman [collection][5].